 What came next in '93 was an original progressive-metal group called "The Pure", with guitarist Lionel Mootoo, drummer

 Pete Liebezeit, and singer/keyboardist Jess Ritgers (now with Psychoprism).
 In this band Vincent continued to hone technical skills and was afforded the chance to further develop his writing.
 They rehearsed incessantly and recorded several songs at Boulevard Studios in New Milford, NJ with the great Geno Porfido.
 "I was fortunate to have formed friendships with two great guitarists, Capuzzo and Mootoo.
 I feel privileged to have had the opportunity to play with and be influenced by them in my musical infancy.
-Then having Geno engineer The Pure sessions was another great learning experience".
+Then having Geno engineer The Pure sessions was another great experience".

 Over the past two decades, Vincent has also participated in various roles in the music of Mat Helm Utopiatemple, a project by prolific artist and musician Mat Helm.